DevEclipse2/LiteEngine/README.md

 oh hey it compiles again ( it still doesn't work but at least it compiles)

+for a more detailed report of what i've actually been up to and not insane ramblings of a lunatic, please refer to ReadMeToo, which is a name most creative

 ok so on the surface it looks like nothign is happening